mrowe/mikerowecode.com/_posts/2013-05-27-clj-ldap-auth.md

 ---
 layout: post
-title: "A Clojure libary to authenticate with LDAP"
+title: "A Clojure library to authenticate with LDAP"
 ---

 [My employer][] has released a small Clojure library I wrote that allows you to easily authenticate users against an LDAP server: